What is Home Acoustics Alliance (HAA) Training?

 - Small class sizes; Advanced Integrator Workshop is limited to 6 students.

-This is an advanced how-to design/calibrate class evenly split between class room training and a hands-on workshop.
-While created for integrators, it is great for designers, project managers, and even enthusiasts.
+This is an advanced how-to design/calibrate class evenly split between classroom training and a hands-on workshop.
+While created for integrators, it is excellent for designers, project managers, and even enthusiasts.
 The class leverages the HT Design principles introduced in the HT Adviser class with more technical explanations and examples.
-It discusses acoustical principles to create a deeper understanding of HAA design standards aiming to prepare the student with better problem solving skills.
-The class includes the HAA TurboCal Workshop designed to start you running with an efficient and practical audio calibration process; we will calibrate a live system during the workshop.
-Training high points include learning how to use an FFT and RTA analyzer, how to be a pro listener, calibration documentation, advanced sub-woofer calibration, speaker and seating placement, and designing a practical acoustical treatment strategy.
-Prerequisite is previous HT1 class attendance within the past year.
-Don’t forget there are discounts for retaking classes for current HAA Members.
+It discusses acoustical principles to create a deeper understanding of HAA design standards to prepare the student with better problem-solving skills.
+The class begins with the HAA TurboCal Workshop designed to start running with an efficient and practical audio calibration process; they will calibrate a live system during the workshop.
+Training high points include learning how to use an FFT and RTA analyzer, being a pro listener, calibration documentation, advanced sub-woofer calibration, speaker and seating placement, and designing a practical acoustical treatment strategy.
+A prerequisite is previous HT1 class attendance within the past year.
+Don't forget there are discounts for retaking classes for past HAA Students.

-This workshop is an all hands-on session designed to bring all the prerequisite training to the test.
-This class pulls all the information and techniques from the prerequisite classes into a fantastic review and cements the concepts for the most complete understanding.
-The student is teamed with no more than 5 others who are tasked to incrementally design and calibrate a high performance system.
-Nothing less than amazing results are allowed.
-The team is asked to complete the HAA PowerCal process including several eye-opening instructor led learning sessions conducted with your audio system.
-You’ll understand subwoofer placement, room modal analysis, speaker/seating placement and acoustical treatment design from both a theoretical and experiential point of view.
-Our rule is that nothing is changed without measuring and hearing the difference.
-This class will change your perspective on audio and open up a new opportunity in building high performance systems.
-Pre-requisite is previous HAA HT2 Integrator class attendance within the past year.
+This workshop is an all-hands-on session designed to bring all the prerequisite training to the test.
+This class pulls all the information and techniques from the prerequisite classes into a fantastic review and cements the concepts for a complete understanding.
+The student is teamed with no more than 5 others who are tasked to design and calibrate a high-performance system incrementally.
+Nothing less than impressive results is allowed.
+The team is asked to complete the HAA PowerCal process, including several eye-opening instructor-led learning sessions conducted with your audio system.
+You'll understand subwoofer placement, room modal analysis, speaker/seating placement, and acoustical treatment design from both a theoretical and experiential point of view.
+Our rule is that nothing is changed without measuring and hearing the difference the change creates.
+This class will forever alter your perspective on audio and reveal new opportunities in building high-performance systems.
+Prerequisite is previous HAA HT2 Integrator class attendance within the past year.

 What to Bring:

-What to bring: You are welcome to bring your laptop and test gear for tool specific advice, but it is not used in the class: Laptops and test gear will be provided.
-Workshops use the AudioTools Audio Analysis package for iPad and the HAA Audio Calibrator Kit.
+You are welcome to bring your laptop and test gear for tool-specific advice, but it is not used in the class: Laptops and test gear will be provided.
+Lunch is provided, but lodging and travel are not.
+Cancellations are not allowed within 30 days of the event.
+Refunds are not possible, but an effort will be made to accommodate you in the next available class within one year.

 About Your HAA Instructor: Gerry LemayGerry Lemay is the Founder of the Home Acoustics Alliance (HAA), and President of Quest Acoustical Interiors Inc..
 He has extensive experience in consumer electronics technology and acoustics first entering the industry in 1977.
 He has worked as business executive in CE retail and manufacturing, and spent 28 years in the US Navy Reserve recently retiring as a Captain.